higor21/basic-of-git/tutorial_git.md

 - **Change the local branch:** `git checkout <name of branch>`
 - **Delete a local branch:** `git checkout -D <name of branch>`

-You also can use `merge` or `rebase` when working with branchs.
+You can also use `merge` or `rebase` when working with branchs.
 Both the cases, you are merging one branch to another.
-The difference between it, is that `merge` command makes a new commit saving the commits' history, while the other mix the history, putting the commit of one branch in front other branch's commit.
+The difference between it, is that `merge` command makes a new commit saving the commits' history, while the other one mix the history, putting the commit of one branch in front other branch's commit.

 `git merge/rebase <name of another branch>`